tarof429/stuckathome/aws_certified_solutions_architect/README.md

 - If you have an application in EC2 in an ASG that requires disaster recover across regions, you can create an ASG in a second region with the capacity set to 0.
 Take snapshots and copy them across regions.

-- If you have an application on EC2 that must cale in larger increments if a big increase in traffic occurs, compared to small increases in traffic, you would create an ASG with a step scaling policy and configure a larger capacity increase.
-(Really?)
+- If you have an application on EC2 that must scale in larger increments if a big increase in traffic occurs, compared to small increases in traffic, you would create an ASG with a step scaling policy and configure a larger capacity increase.

 - If you need to scale EC2 instances behind an ALB based on the number of requests completed by each instance, you can configure a target tracking policy using the ALBRequestCountPerTarget metric